The-Web3-Compass/web3-compass-data-repository/examples/example-12/contract-breakdown/winner-and-payment.md

 ## Cross-Chain Payment Integration

-This is where OnlySwaps shines.
+This is where only swaps shines.

 ### Same-Chain Payment